brotatotes/bht-automation/bht gen 1/Matthew/Chapter 15/Matthew 15 30 bht.md

 # Matthew 15:30 Commentary Help Text

 ## BHT:
-In a secluded place, he found little rest, for the crowds brought a multitude of afflicted individuals to him.
-Among them were those who were unable to walk, with loss or impairment of limbs, they sought his healing touch.
-The spectrum of ailments extended beyond the physical, as the blind and dumb also sought solace, along with others burdened by various illnesses.
-With a word, a touch, or simply the divine power emanating from him, he granted immediate relief and restored their well-being.
+Crowds of people with various physical afflictions and disabilities, such as the maimed, paralyzed, blind, and deaf, eagerly approached Jesus, seeking healing and restoration.
+With reverence and a sense of urgency, they cast themselves and their burdens at his feet, recognizing his power and compassion.
+Alongside those mentioned, there were countless others suffering from different diseases, all seeking relief and restoration from Jesus.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "κυλλοί are persons maimed in the hands; see Jerome in var. readd."
+2. "The meaning need not be, that a wanting member was supplied to these persons; but that a debility, such as that arising from paralysis or wound, was healed."
+3. "ἔῤῥιψαν, not in neglect, but from haste and rivalry."

+### Marvin Vincent:
+1. "Cast them down [ερριψαν].
+Very graphic."
+2. "Lit., flung them down; not carelessly, but in haste."
+3. "Because so many were coming on the same errand."

 ### Philip Schaff:
 1. "Even in this retired place He was not allowed to rest long."
-2. "The crowds came bringing with them a great variety of afflicted ones."
+2. "The crowds came, bringing with them a great variety of afflicted ones."
 3. "The first mention of this class, i.e., those wounded or diseased in hand or foot; our word 'maimed' implies a loss of the member."

+### Archibald T Robertson:
+1. "And they cast them down at his feet." - This action of casting the gifts at Jesus' feet demonstrates a sense of reverence and humility towards him.

+2. "Not carelessly, but in haste, because so many were coming on the same errand." - The urgency with which the people approached Jesus to present their gifts highlights the deep desire and eagerness to honor and worship him.

+3. "They glorified the God of Israel." - The act of glorifying God signifies the recognition of his power and authority, as well as the acknowledgment of his involvement in the miraculous works performed by Jesus.

 ### John Gill:
-1. "These flocked to him, having with them, in their hands, or arms, or upon their backs, or shoulders, leading some, and carrying others, in some form or another, those that were lame; either in their legs, or arms: blind; in one eye, or both, and that either from their birth, or since: dumb: the word signifies both deaf and dumb: these often meet in the same person: and if a man is born deaf, he is always dumb: maimed: having lost a limb, an arm, or a leg, or so enfeebled by some disease or another, as the palsy, that their limbs were useless to them."
+1. "These flocked to him, having with them, in their hands, or arms, or upon their backs, or shoulders, leading some, and carrying others, in some form or another, those that were lame; either in their legs, or arms: blind; in one eye, or both, and that either from their birth, or since: dumb: the word signifies both deaf and dumb: these often meet in the same person: and if a man is born deaf, he is always dumb."

 2. "And many others; who were afflicted with various other diseases, too many to be mentioned particularly."

-3. "And he healed them; immediately, either by a word speaking, or by touching them, or by putting his hands on them, or without any such outward sign, through a divine power proceeding from him, which, at once, removed all their disorders and complaints."
+3. "And cast them down at Jesus' feet; to ease themselves of their burdens, and with a view to move his compassion, believing he was able to cure them."

 ## Generation Details